chelahmy/harubi/docs/harubi.md

 ```
 It defines default values of global variables used by harubi.

-The 'mysql' settings looks like the following:
+The `mysql` settings looks like the following:
 ```json
 {
 	"mysql" : {